salesforce-heroku-workshops/enterprise-java-developer/index.md

 7. In the `Main class` field enter `webapp.runner.launch.Main`
 8. Select `Browse...` next to the `Project` field
 9. Select your project from the list
-10. Select `OK`
+10. Select `Apply`
 11. Select the `Arguments` tab
 12. In the `Program arguments` field enter `src/main/webapp`
 13. Select the `Environment` tab
 14. Select `New`
 15. In the `Name` field enter `SFDC_OAUTH_CLIENT_ID`
-16. Retrieve the `Consumer Key` value from the `Remote Access Detail` page on Salesforce.com then copy and paste it into the `Value` field
+16. Retrieve the `Consumer Key` value from the `Connected App Detail` page on Salesforce.com then copy and paste it into the `Value` field
 17. Select `Ok`
 18. Select `New`
 19. In the `Name` field enter `SFDC_OAUTH_CLIENT_SECRET`
-20. Retrieve the `Consumer Secret` value from the `Remote Access Detail` page then copy and paste it into the `Value` field
+20. Retrieve the `Consumer Secret` value from the `Connected App Detail` page then copy and paste it into the `Value` field
 21. Select `Ok`
 22. Select `Run` to start the application